(This article has been updated since the original version in 2015 to properly reflect dates)

-My first job at the age of 14 allowed me to save up and buy my first camera in 1982, the Minolta X-700 with a 50mm f1.7 lens.
+My first job (as a dishwasher at a local restaurant) at the age of 14 allowed me to save up and buy my first camera in 1982, the Minolta X-700 with a 50mm f1.7 lens.
 Two years later, switching from heavy automation to full manual, I became a Nikon user because I loved the ergonomics of their camera bodies all the way back to my first Nikon, an FM2 with a 50mm f1.4 lens, which was completely mechanical and all manual, and taught me how to meter and read light without automation.
 Ergonomics, reasonably light weight and manual control are major factors in why mirrorless cameras would be such an easy choice for me, but I'm getting ahead of myself.
 I loved that Nikon's AF system allowed the use of their enormous line of wonderful AI and AI-S lenses, which were not only solidly built, but had physical aperture rings vs the tiny thumb dial on Canon's EOS bodies.
 The Nikon F4 had a real shutter speed dial and lenses with an aperture ring: Canon's comparable EOS-1 series was layers of menus and no physical knobs and contained a lot of plastic.

-A few years after getting my first real camera in 1982 and attending the Minneapolis College Of Art And Design beginning in 1986, I started working at ProColor, the largest professional photo lab in Minneapolis.
+A few years after getting my first real camera in 1982 and attending the Minneapolis College Of Art And Design beginning in 1986, In 1990, I started working at ProColor, the largest professional photo lab in Minneapolis.
 It was a very exciting time.
 We would regularly take in film and print orders from local professionals and national photographers like Art Wolfe and Jim Brandenburg.
 For 8 hours a day, I would see the work of professionals shooting architecture, portraits, landscapes, weddings, corporate work, magazines, personal portfolios, etc. At the time, Kodachrome labs were getting scarce and Fuji Velvia was king, so we also made a lot of Cibachrome prints directly from slides.
 Interacting with these photographers is what planted the seed that shooting professionally might be possible, but I was young and still full of doubt.
 I started shooting a direct positive B&W film called Polapan, made by Polaroid.
 It was gorgeous tonality, but the emulsion was so fragile that the film had to be put in glass mounted slides after processing.

 In my teen years, my initial photographs were aimless and uninspired, but the process was such a beautiful mystery to me that I stuck with it until I found inspirational subject matter.
 I became the photographer for my high school newspaper and yearbook, which was my first real exposure to darkroom printing and film development, something I love immensely.
 Shortly after that (late 1980s), I photographed a mix of portraits and model head shots with an 85mm lens, and conversely, a lot of B&W infrared landscapes with a 24mm f2.8 Nikon lens and my trusty FM2.
 I fell into weddings somewhat accidentally, shooting my first in 1999 for a couple after they liked the portraits I did for them.
 I began my wedding career with the Nikon F5 and F100 cameras, and things really picked up quickly.
 Soon, I had more work than I wanted and was always shooting, editing images or meeting clients.

-After discovering Cartier-Bresson and Ralph Gibson, I decided to give the 50mm a try.
+After discovering Cartier-Bresson, Erwitt and Ralph Gibson, I decided to give the 50mm a try.
 Like many, I incorrectly assumed that a "normal" lens could only yield "normal," mundane photographs, thinking I had to exaggerate reality optically in order to make the world look like I wanted.
 The things about the lens that initially held me off were the same reasons it has become my favorite focal length.
 It doesn't distort or impart excessive compression.
 It can do everything from landscapes to still lifes and it works perfectly for portraits.
 I can and have done entire weddings with nothing more than a 50mm lens.
 With prime lenses, especially working with one lens, you learn to see exactly what the lens will see even before the camera is at your eye, which is one of the keys of getting the results you want: previsualization.

 Once my love affair with the 50mm began, I wanted the best one.
 At the time, that was the Leica 50mm Summicron.
 I bought a used Leica M6 and a 50mm Summicron in the year 2000, and the rangefinder way of seeing the world was very energizing to me.
 I was creating images that resonated deeply with me, and the idea to use nothing but Leicas at weddings was very appealing.
 For one thing, I would be traveling very lightly compared to the lead weight and shoulder-crushing Nikon F5 SLRs I had been using for weddings, but I would also have the benefit what was then the quietest cameras on Earth, crucial for discretion, being both silent and invisible.
 (Desiring these attributes eventually would later make mirrorless bodies and lenses so appealing).